techfolios/template-old/essays/Coding-Standards-Reflection.md

 layout: essay
 type: essay
 published: true
-title: How to look like a good programmer!
+title: How to Look Like a Good Programmer!
 # All dates must be YYYY-MM-DD format!
 date: 2019-02-07
 labels: